 For Immediate Release

 About STAR Transit.
-Founded in 1988, STAR Transit is the fourth largest transit agency in the North Central Texas region—and the largest not funded by sales tax.
-Revenues are derived from federal and state grants as well as local partnerships with cities, counties and businesses.
-STAR Transit provides safe, affordable and convenient transportation to the general public, seniors, veterans, and persons with disabilities for access to jobs, healthcare, personal services, retail, and entertainment, etc. More than 100 employees are responsible for providing over 235,000 rides annually.
+Founded in 1988, STAR Transit is the fourth-largest transit agency in the North Central Texas region—and the largest not funded by sales tax.
+Revenues are derived from federal and state grants as well as local partnerships with cities, counties, and businesses.
+STAR Transit provides safe, affordable, and convenient transportation to the general public, seniors, veterans, and persons with disabilities for access to jobs, healthcare, personal services, retail, entertainment, and more.
+Over 100 employees are responsible for providing more than 215,000 rides annually.
 The agency is headquartered in Terrell, TX.
 For more information, visit STARtransit.org.